 Finally Mara indicates she is considering selling and provides a contact email

 for anyone who might be interested.
 As always we are very interested but unfortunately do not have the resources to purchase, ship and restore a Futuro (now would be a great time for a Lottery jackpot).

 We find ourselves wondering if Nick McQuoid might be reading this or has already come across Mara's post (Nick; you out there?).
 Nick of course seems to be focused on "cornering the market" on Futuros with a current collection of three - two in Rangiora

 and one yet to be disassembled and shipped from Raglan

 (along with a Venturo just for good measure).
 Nick's Futuros are of course in New Zealand but he has already had one shipped from Australia so perhaps another?

 Coincidentally there is mention of another Futuro like building in the same area that was apparently destroyed in 1983.
 In a 081309 forum post

 "On the seaward side of the Great Ocean Road, just past Big Hill on the way to Lorne, there was a similar building to those pictured, used as a holiday house.
 AIUI, it was purchased after serving as a "futuristic house" exhibit at a home show in Melbourne in around 1960.

 Given its generally inaccessible location down a very steep private driveway, it could only be glimpsed through the bush as you drove past (although drivers can't afford to let their eyes wander on that road).
 It was visible from Lorne, as a distant, powerful glint in the sun when looking back towards Aireys Inlet.

-Corio indicates the building was "similar" to those pictured ["those" being Futuros] but with it being purchased around 1960 it predates Futuro.
-It would be interesting to see what might have been in the area that was similar to a Futuro some eight or so years ahead of Futuro so if anyone knows anything about this I would be interested to hear from you.
+Corio indicates the building was "similar" to those pictured ("those" being Futuros) but with it being purchased around 1960 it predates Futuro.
+It would be interesting to see what might have been in the area that was similar to a Futuro some eight or so years ahead of Futuro so if anyone knows anything about this please let us know